 Hermeto Pascoal is a prominent Brazilian composer and multi-instrumentalist.
 His compositions appear on albums by Miles Davis and other jazz heavyweights.

-In 1964 he joined Aito Moreira in a group called Trio Sambraza.
+In 1964, he joined Airto Moreira in a group called Trio Sambraza.
 Two years later, again with Airto, a first record was released in Brazil with the Quarteto Novo.
-When in 1969 the group broke up and Airto Moreira left for the States to play with Miles Davis, Hermeto stayed behind.
+When in 1969 the group broke up and Airto Moreira left for the United States to play with Miles Davis, Hermeto stayed behind.

 Pascoals’ international career began two years later.
 Airto called him to arrange his productions in New York.
-Miles Davis, who was fascinated by the wilfulness of Brazilian and especially Pascoal’s music gave him room for two compositions of his own on the album Live Evil.
-In the same year, 1972, Hermeto Pascoal’s first album, together with Flora Purim, Airto Moreira and Ron Carter was released; called Hermeto.
+Miles Davis, who was fascinated by Pascoal’s music, gave him room for two compositions of his own on the album Live Evil.
+In the same year, 1972, Hermeto Pascoal’s first album was released.
+Titled Hermeto, it featured Flora Purim, Airto Moreira and Ron Carter.

-Pascoal plays flutes, keyboards, guitar and bass with equal facility; and reads, writes and arranges without the benefit of any formal training.
+Pascoal plays flutes, keyboards, guitar, water percussion, and bass with equal facility; and reads, writes and arranges without the benefit of any formal training.

 Discography: